ory/docs/docs/hydra/5min-tutorial.md

         http://127.0.0.1:5555/
 ```

-Open the URL [http://127.0.0.1:5555/](http://127.0.0.1:5555/), log in, and
+Open the URL [http://127.0.0.1:5555](http://127.0.0.1:5555), log in, and
 authorize the application.
 Next, you should see at least an access token in the
 response.
 If you granted the `offline` scope, you will also see a refresh token.
 If you granted the `openid` scope, you will get an ID Token as well.

 Great!
-You installed hydra, connected the CLI, created a client and completed
+You installed Ory Hydra, connected the CLI, created a client and
-two authentication flows!
-Before you continue, clean up this set up in order to
+completed two authentication flows!
+Before you continue, clean up this set up in
-avoid conflicts with other tutorials from this guide:
+order to avoid conflicts with other tutorials from this guide:

 ```
 $ docker-compose kill